karlyitianli/test-storybook/README.md

 # Storybook with MUI components
 This repo is an instance of Storybook with all the MUI react components found [here](https://mui.com/material-ui/all-components/).

 Use it to get started on developing your own component library.

+# How to run
+1. Make sure you have node version 18 installed
+2. Run `npm run storybook`

 **Inputs (13)**
 - Autocomplete